rodrigour/predictive_maintenance/Readme.md

 - Remaining Usufull Life.
 Regression algorithms were used to forecast the remaining usefull life.
 - Forecast over Window 2.
 Classification algorithms were used to forecast failure in Window 1.
 - Forecast for Window 1 and Window2.
-A Multi-classification algorithm was used to forecast miltiple classes - Window 1 and window2.
+A Multi-classification algorithm was used to forecast miltiple classes - Window 1 and window 2.

 I have added some result from testing the regression algorithm into the a Power BI notebook test a visualization.